 Let's briefly look at additional details for five of the most common forms of Texas business: corporations (C corporations), S corporations, LLCs, partnerships, and sole proprietorships.

-S Corporations.
-An S corporation is created by first forming a traditional corporation, and then filing a special form with the IRS to elect “S” status.
+An S corporation is created by first forming a traditional corporation, and then filing a special form with the IRS to elect S status.
 Unlike a traditional corporation, an S corporation is not subject to separate federal income tax.
-Furthermore, most states also do not subject S corporations to a separate income tax, and instead tax each individual shareholder on the portion of the corporation's annual net income he or she receives.
+Furthermore, most states also do not subject S corporations to a separate income tax and instead tax each individual shareholder on the portion of the corporation's annual net income they receive.
 In other words, in most states, S corporations are pass-through entities.
-While Texas does recognize the federal “S” election, S corporations are nevertheless subject to the state's franchise tax.
-An individual shareholder, however, does not owe state tax on whatever portion of the corporation's net income he or she ultimately receives.
+While Texas does recognize the federal S election, S corporations are nevertheless subject to the state's franchise tax.
+An individual shareholder, however, does not owe state tax on whatever portion of the corporation's net income they ultimately receive.

-Limited Liability Companies (LLCs).
 In most states, standard LLCs are pass-through entities that are not required to pay either federal or state income tax.
 Instead, income from the business is distributed to individual LLC members, who then pay federal and state taxes on the amount distributed to them.
-In Texas, however, LLCs are subject to the franchise tax.
-An individual member does not owe state tax on whatever portion of the company's net income he or she ultimately receives.
+In Texas, however, LLCs are subject to the franchise tax, including single member LLCs.
+An individual member does not owe state tax on whatever portion of the company's net income they ultimately receive.

 (Note that, while by default LLCs are classified for federal tax purposes as either partnerships or disregarded entities, it is possible to elect to have your LLC classified as a corporation.
 In that case, the LLC would be subject to federal corporate income tax.
 However, this change in classification would not affect the LLC's franchise tax obligations.)

 For further guidance on Texas's franchise tax, check the Comptroller of Public Accounts website.
 For information on business-related taxes in other states, check Nolo's 50-State Guide to Business Income Tax.
-And, if you're looking for detailed guidance on federal income tax issues, check Tax Savvy for Small Business, by Federick Daily (Nolo).
+And, if you're looking for detailed guidance on federal income tax issues, check Tax Savvy for Small Business by Frederick Daily (Nolo).